rokmc756/Oracle/README.md

 ~~ snip
 oracle_binary:      "LINUX.X64_213000_db_home.zip"
 ~~ snip
-# You could modify manh options such as user, password and the location of directories and so on here
+# You could modify many options such as user, password and the location of directories and so on at here
 ~~~
-* Download Oracle Binary for the the following link - https://www.oracle.com/kr/database/technologies/oracle-database-software-downloads.html\
+Download Oracle Binary for the the following link - https://www.oracle.com/kr/database/technologies/oracle-database-software-downloads.html\
-Lacate it into role/oracle/files directory
+* Lacate it into role/oracle/files directory
 ~~~
 $ mv LINUX.X64_193000_db_home.zip role/oracle/files
 # If you want to use 21 version,